LaurenceA/SEMT20003/README.md

 #### Week 11: Revision
 (Practice exam out latest Monday Dec 4th).

-Lecturer led QA on 7nd December is running.

-Lab session on 8th December is running.
+Lecturer led QA on  7th December and lab session on  8th December is running for you to ask the practice exam and/or anything that comes up as part of your revision.

 #### Week 12: Revision

-Lecturer led QA on 14nd December is running.

-Lab session on 15th December is running.
+Lecturer led QA on 14th December and lab session on 15th December is running for you to ask the practice exam and/or anything that comes up as part of your revision.